SolarArbiter/SolarArbiter.github.io/usecases.md

 The sections below define and illustrate the key terms and concepts.

-### Forecasts, Forecast Runs, and Forecast Datapoints {#forecastdef}
+### Forecasts, forecast runs, and forecast datapoints {#forecastdef}
 {: .anchor}

-**Forecast Datapoint**.
+**Forecast datapoint**.
 A *forecast datapoint* is a single (*Time*, *Value*) data pair.
 Time can label a moment in time or an interval of time, as defined by the interval type label.
 For example, a Time of 17:00 can label the hour-long interval beginning from 17:00 to 18:00 (period beginning label), 16:00 to 17:00 (period ending label) or instantaneously at 17:00 (instantaneous label).
 Value has a *quantity* (e.g., mean, 95th percentile) and *type* (e.g. power, GHI).
 The type defines the unit.

 **Forecast run**.
 A _forecast run_ is a sequence of one or more *forecast datapoints* issued at the same time.
 An example forecast run for the average hourly power at Power Plant X, issued at 16:00 for the next three hours, could be {(17:00, 5MW), (18:00, 10MW), (19:00, 7 MW)}.
 A forecast run is described by the following attributes (with the values relevant to this example in parentheses):